 As a culture, we have long enjoyed a cold beer or a glass of wine to relax after a long day.
 But what many of us don’t realize is that drinking alcohol can have a profound and negative impact on our health, including causing anemia.
 In this article, we will explore the connection between alcohol consumption and anemia and examine the risks of drinking for those who suffer from this condition.
 We will also discuss potential solutions for those who want to continue to enjoy a casual drink while protecting their health.

-Can Drinking Alcohol Cause Anemia?
+- Can Alcohol Induce Anemia?

 Can Alcohol Contribute to Anemia?